Augustin Robespierre: Early life

 Robespierre was born in Arras, the youngest of four children of the lawyer Maximilien-Barthelemy-François de Robespierre and Jacqueline-Marguerite Carrault, the daughter of a brewer.
 His mother died when he was one year old, and his grief-stricken father abandoned the family to go to Bavaria, where he died in 1777.
 Augustin was brought up by his grandparents.
-His brother Maximilien had won a scholarship from the Abbey of St. Vaast to pay for his studies at the Lycée Louis-le-Grand and had been such an outstanding student that when he obtained his degree in law, he asked the Abbot, Cardinal de Rohan, if he would transfer the scholarship to younger brother to allow him to follow the same career.
+His brother Maximilien had won a scholarship from the Abbey of St. Vaast to pay for his studies at the Lycée Louis-le-Grand and had been such an outstanding student that when he obtained his degree in law, he asked the Abbot, Cardinal de Rohan, if he would transfer the scholarship to his younger brother to allow him to follow the same career.
 The Cardinal agreed and Augustin Robespierre took up his brother's place studying law.

 Although his political views were very similar to those of his brother, Robespierre was very different in character.
 Handsome, he was also fond of good food, gaming and the company of women, and called "Bonbon".
 At the outset of the Revolution, Robespierre was prosecutor-syndic of Arras.
 Together with Martial Herman he founded a political club in the town and wrote to his brother to secure its affiliation with the Jacobins in Paris.
 In 1791, he was appointed administrator of the département of Pas-de-Calais.